THE ORIGINS OF THE FOUNDERS OF BAKER PERKINS

 Mention is made above of Jacob's association with Oliver Evans of Philadelphia and his ideas on refrigeration.
 Jacob had worked on a process of mechanical refrigeration when he first came to London and, although he failed to bring it to a point where it had commercial value, his concept has been described as the parent of all modern compression refrigerators.
 Again, it fell to his grandson, Loftus, to develop a refrigeration device that had some commercial value.

 Jacob was 53 when he came to England and he finally handed over control of the business to his son, Angier, in 1835 at the age of 69.
 His withdrawal from professional life began in 1833 and was practically complete by 1836.
 Although in good health, his disappointment with being unable to carry on with his steam engine experiments weighed heavily on him.
 To counteract this, he conceived the idea of a permanent museum to display the sciences and arts of the day, his own and others' inventions being demonstrated for an admission fee which he hoped would yield an adequate return.
+The "National Gallery of Practical Science" was part of his campaign to publicise his designs for high-pressure steam boilers and his spectacular steam gun, which he had already been exhibiting for several years in London to enthusiastic crowds.

 In 1843, Jacob's son, Angier, moved to a more imposing house in Regent Square as befitted his increasing business prosperity and soon Jacob went to live there, his creature comforts being well attended to by his daughter-in-law, Julia.
 He was by now enfeebled and house-bound and he died on July 30th 1849, aged 83.
 He is buried at Kensal Green, London.